BlankRiyad/Introduction-to-Programming-with-Python/README.md

 This project is containing two .CSV file, colab file and python file.
-Both python and colab file are same, except two different versions.
+Both python and colab file are same, except two different file extensions.
 Sorry to say, this project is created with the help of chatgpt.
-But it was also a hard word.
+But it was also a hard word!